barbushin/php-console/README.md

 	$connector->setPassword('yohoho123', true);

-Clients will need to enter password to get access to PHP Console server data.
+Clients will need to enter a password to get access to PHP Console server data.
 All passwords are stored on client as SHA-256 hashes.
-Second argument says that PHP Console authorization token will depends on client IP.
+Second argument says that the PHP Console authorization token will depend on the client IP.

 ### SSL only connection mode